 We are pleased that you are interested in the master’s in Interdisciplinary Studies at UNT.
 The steps below will help you plan and guide you through the admissions process.

-As you begin evaluating what the Master of Science or the Master of Arts in Interdisciplinary Studies could do for you, it is very important that you communicate with the program coordinator.
+As you begin evaluating what the Master of Science or the Master of Arts in Interdisciplinary Studies could do for you, it is very important that you communicate with the program academic counselor.
 There are general and program specific admission requirements.
-The director of your concentration and/or the general program coordinator will answer your specific questions about the Interdisciplinary Studies program and will serve as a constant point of reference for you regarding program requirements.
+The academic counselor will answer your specific questions about the Interdisciplinary Studies program and will serve as a constant point of reference for you regarding program requirements.

-In addition to your director and/or coordinator, you will seek out one faculty member from one of your concentrations who will approve your coursework and evaluate our thesis, project or portfolio, if you choose to complete the program with one of these options.
+In addition to your academic counselor, you will seek out one faculty member from one of your concentrations who will approve your coursework and sign your degree plan.
 It may be easier to approach a faculty member from one of your concentrations if you present them with a draft copy of a proposed degree plan.
-Your concentration director or the general Interdisciplinary Studies Coordinator can make sure that your proposal fits the general guidelines of the degree before you show the draft plan to faculty.
+Your academic counselor can make sure that your proposal fits the general guidelines of the degree before you show the draft plan to faculty.

 Begin drafting your degree plan

-In order to make the most of your time and economic resources, you should begin filling out your degree plan with the help of your director or coordinator and your advisory committee from the very beginning.
+In order to make the most of your time and economic resources, you should begin filling out your degree plan with the help of your academic counselor from the very beginning.
 You are not required to submit your plan until you have completed 9 hours of graduate credit, but no coursework is guaranteed to count toward completion of the degree until you have an approved degree plan filed with the Graduate School.

-Your program director or coordinator will provide you with a degree plan form, or you may be asked to use the template found under Resources .
+Your academic counselor will provide you with a degree plan form, or you may be asked to use the template found under Resources.
 You may want to familiarize yourself now with our general areas of academic study by browsing our list of degree programs on the Toulouse Graduate School website.

-Generally, the Interdisciplinary Studies degree plan includes 3 separate fields of study with the primary concentration consisting of 12-18 hours and the other 2 concentrations with at least 6 hours of credit in each field.
+Generally, the Interdisciplinary Studies degree plan includes 2 concentrations plus 6 hours of Interdisciplinary Studies as the third concentration.
+The primary concentration consisting of 12-18 hours and the other 2 concentrations with at least 6 hours of credit in each field.
 No more than 18 hours (including thesis hours or "special problems" courses) may be taken under any one academic area.
-No more than 12 hours may be drawn from courses offered by the College of Business or the Counseling Department respectively.
 A total of 30 graduate credit hours are required for graduation.
 Knowledge of a second language or "language tool" is required for the Master of Arts degree, but not for the Master of Science.
 This language proficiency can be proven by examination or with two years of college-level courses on your transcripts.

 Students changing majors to Interdisciplinary Studies with 9 graduate credit hours or more completed must submit to the Toulouse Graduate School an approved and signed degree plan before enrolling in courses as an Interdisciplinary Studies student.